-Lord Hanuman is one of the most adored Gods in Indian culture.
-He is known for his strength, loyalty and courage.
-He is called by the renowned name “Pawanaputra Hanuman” which means the “Son of the Wind God”.
-The reason Lord Hanuman is adored all over the country is for his loyalty toward Shri Ram and Sita Ma.
-There are numerous temples dedicated to him and Lord Ram his Brother Laxman all over India.
+Lord Hanuman is one of the most popular Gods in Indian culture.
+He is famous for his strength, loyalty and courage.
+Devotees call him by the name of “Pawanaputra Hanuman” which means the “Son of the Wind God”.
+The reason why devotees adore Lord Hanuman all over the country is his loyalty toward Shri Ram and Sita Ma.
+There are numerous temples for him, Lord Ram and his Brother Laxman all over India.
 Out of them the Bala Hanuman Temple Jamnagar, Gujarat is world famous for its spectacular design.

 The temple has earned its place at the Guinness Book of World Records because of its constant chanting of ‘Sri Ram Jai Ram Jai Jai Ram’.
-This chanting started at the very hour it was consecrated by late sant Prembhikshuji Maharaj.
-This chanting is being continued since August 1, 1964.
-Recently this “Ram Dhun” completed 52 years and has been in the news ever since.
+This chanting started at the very hour late sant Prembhikshuji Maharaj constructed it.
+This chanting is continuous since August 1, 1964.
+Recently this “Ram Dhun” completed 52 years.

-It is believed to be one of the oldest temples built in Jamnagar.
-It is located on the south-eastern part of the Ramnal Lake.
-This temple is acclaimed throughout India to be an amazing place to visit and experience the soothing melody of the “Ram Dun” chants sung constantly by its devotees.
+Devotees also believe that it is one of the oldest temples built in Jamnagar.
+It is on the south-eastern part of the Ramnal Lake.
+This temple is an amazing place to visit and experience the soothing melody of the “Ram Dun” chants sung constantly by its devotees.

 History of Bala Hanuman Temple Jamnagar

 Hundreds of thousands of people undertake pilgrimage tours to the temple every year.

 Shri Prembhikshuji Maharaj established the Bala Hanuman temple in the years 1963-64.
 Jamnagar also has the name “Choti Kaashi” and here resides this beautiful temple.
 In many places the “ram dhun” is chanted in the name of Shri Prembhikshuji Maharaj.
 This temple is one of the oldest ones that he built.